mrarjunmanohar/Global-Plastic-Pollution-Analysis-Python/README.md

 ![Global_Mismanaged_Waste](https://user-images.githubusercontent.com/98059455/181651227-114e3fd1-8698-4c73-8b48-0bedbff17fcb.png)

-Asia and Africa stands out - Therefore: emerging/ developing/ Low income countries have a waste mismanaged waste problem.
+Asia and Africa stands out (regions appearing yellow) - emerging/developing/low income countries have a waste mismanagement problem.

-Trend: Countries that are either developing or emerging economies are more likely to mismanage their waste.
+Assumption: Countries that are either developing or emerging economies (med-low GDP per capita) are more likely to mismanage their waste.
 [ASIA & AFRICA]

 Research:
 Also, our research revealed that not all the waste in ASIA are generated in ASIA.
 Most the waste accepted in this region are from the west as these countries prefer to export these waste then recycle them.